sundevilmotorsports/sdm22/README.md

-# Sun Devil Motorsports DAQ Package
+# Sun Devil Motorsports SDM-22 DAQ Package
-This repository is currently being reorganized, please excuse the dust :)
+This repository is currently being reorganized, so please excuse the dust :)

 We are currently swapping to PlatformIO for our build system.
 ---------